-- 1Q.Provide a comparison of the cost to the consumer to heat a typical home with oil2and electricity at current and proposed rates.
-Provide a comparison of the cost to3the consumer of hot water for a typical home using oil and electricity at current4rates.
-In the comparison, show Newfoundland Power's cost of supplying electricity5for 1) hot water, and 2) home heating for a typical home. - A. Table 1 provides a comparison of the cost to the consumer to heat a typical home with oil and electricity at current and proposed rates along with an estimated cost of supplying electricity based on marginal costs.
+Q. Provide a comparison of the cost to the consumer to heat a typical home with oil and electricity at current and proposed rates.
+Provide a comparison of the cost to the consumer of hot water for a typical home using oil and electricity at current rates.
+In the comparison, show Newfoundland Power's cost of supplying electricity for 1) hot water, and 2) home heating for a typical home.

-11Newfoundland Power's cost of supplying electricity for home heating may be viewed from12either an embedded cost basis or a marginal/incremental cost basis.
-Since electricity rates13are reasonably reflective of embedded costs for each class of service (revenue to cost ratios14are between 90% and 110%), Newfoundland Power's embedded cost of supplying electric15heat can be approximated by consumer costs.
-An estimate of the supply costs from a16marginal cost perspective is also provided in Table 1.
+Newfoundland Power's cost of supplying electricity for home heating may be viewed from either an embedded cost basis or a marginal/incremental cost basis.
+Since electricity rates are reasonably reflective of embedded costs for each class of service (revenue to cost ratios are between 90% and 110%), Newfoundland Power's embedded cost of supplying electric heat can be approximated by consumer costs.
+An estimate of the supply costs from a marginal cost perspective is also provided in Table 1.